pro-long/visual-product-suggestion/README.md

 Visual Product Matcher is a simple web application that helps users find visually similar products by uploading an image or providing an image URL.
 The backend uses image tagging (via the Imagga API) and a lightweight similarity scoring to match the uploaded image against a local database of products, returning suggestions based on visual tags.
 The frontend gives users a modern and minimalist interface to upload images, set similarity thresholds, view previews, and see matched products.

+## Deployment

+This project is deployed on **Render** using its free tier.
+The application consists of two separate services:

+-   **Backend**: A Python Flask application deployed as a **Web Service**.
+-   **Frontend**: A React application deployed as a **Static Site**.

+You can access the live application here: [Visual Product Matcher](https://visual-product-suggestion-1.onrender.com/)

+### Important Note on Free Tier Usage

+This deployment uses Render's free plan, which has a specific behavior to be aware of:

+-   **Server Sleeps on Inactivity**: If the backend service does not receive any requests for **15 minutes**, it will automatically "spin down" or go to sleep to conserve resources.

+-   **Automatic Wake-Up and "Cold Start"**: When a new request is sent to the backend after it has gone to sleep, Render will automatically wake it up.
+This first request will take longer than usual (typically **30-90 seconds**) as the server needs to start up again.
+This is known as a "cold start".

+-   **Normal Performance After Wake-Up**: Once the server is awake, all subsequent requests will be fast and perform as expected until the next 15-minute period of inactivity.

+**In summary:** If you are the first user to access the app after a while, please be patient as the initial image match may take a minute to process.

 ## How it Works

 1. **User Input:**